Wellington Airport: Development

-The international terminal – partially built by the now-defunct Ansett New Zealand in 1986 – has been upgraded in various stages since 2005.
 On 19 February 2008, Wellington Airport announced the proposed design for a new, expanded international terminal.
-The design, nicknamed "The Rock" and penned by Studio Pacific Architecture and Warren and Mahoney, was a deliberate departure from traditional airport terminal design, and aroused a great deal of controversy.
+The design, by Studio Pacific Architecture and Warren and Mahoney, was a deliberate departure from traditional airport terminal design.
+Featuring round structures covered in weathered copper, the design aroused a great deal of controversy and was nicknamed "The Rock".
 "The Rock" opened in October 2010.
-There have also been plans for expanding retail operations, as well as building a hotel and carpark.